snimu/blog/contents/mixture-of-tokenizers-math/article.md

 Additionally, I want to try the following two experiments:

 1. Use multiplication, not just addition.
-2. See if the models generalize to larger `dpt` and `tpn` settings.
+2. See if the models generalize to larger `dpt` and `tpn` settings by using multiple validation sets (with the same `dpt` setting because otherwise I'd need a bigger embedding layer that is never trained, but higher `tpn` would be fine).

 I have further ideas for future experiments (though I give no guarantee that I will ever actually perform any of these):